Ramsey properties of randomly perturbed graphs: cliques and cycles: Proofs of useful tools

 \subsubsection{Containers for nearly-$H$-free graphs and Ramsey supersaturation}

-As stated earlier, we shall prove this result by retracing the proofs of Hancock, Staden and Treglown~\cite{hst} and of Gugelmann et al.~\cite{gnpsst}, making minor modifications along the way.
+As stated earlier, we shall prove this result by retracing the proofs of Hancock, Staden and Treglown~\cite{hst} and of Gugelmann, Nenadov, Person, \v{S}kori\'c, Steger and Thomas~\cite{gnpsst}, making minor modifications along the way.
 One commonality between the two proofs is the use of the hypergraph containers theorems of Balogh, Morris and Samotij~\cite{bms} and of Saxton and Thomason~\cite{st}.

 Indeed, if $G(n,p)$ is not $(H_1, H_2)$-Ramsey, then its edges can be partition into a red $H_1$-free subgraph and a blue $H_2$-free subgraph.
 The aforementioned containers theorems show there are only a small number of ``containers" that these $H_i$-free subgraphs must belong to, and one may use the properties of these containers to show it is very unlikely that $G(n,p)$ admits such a partition.